Physical Therapist Assistant

 Extra-Curricular Activities:

-• Volunteering at healthcare facilities or community centers.
+• Volunteer at healthcare facilities or community centers.

-• Joining clubs related to health sciences or medicine.
+• Join clubs related to health sciences or medicine.

 Preparation after high school

-• Gain practical experience through internships or part-time work in physical therapy settings.
+• Gain hands-on experience through clinical placements, internships, or entry-level roles in physical therapy settings.

 More resources